samkiyya/Samuel-A.-portifolio/README.md

 # Samuel A. Portfolio

 Welcome to my personal portfolio!
 This repository showcases my expertise in full-stack development through a comprehensive MERN stack application.
-Dive into my work to explore a well-structured project that demonstrates both backend and frontend capabilities.
+Dive into my work to explore a well-structured project that demonstrates both server and client capabilities.

 ## 🚀 Overview

 This portfolio features a full-stack application built with:

-- **Node.js** and **Express** for a robust backend
+- **Node.js** and **Express** for a robust server
 - **MongoDB** for efficient data management
-- **React** and **Redux Toolkit** for dynamic, responsive frontend interfaces
+- **React** and **Redux Toolkit** for dynamic, responsive client interfaces
 - **Tailwind CSS** and **ShadCN** for sleek, modern design
 - **Vite** for fast and optimized development builds
 - **NodeMailer** for email handling